3.3.2 Supply and Demand

-In a ‘market economy’, the prices of materials, goods and services and the volumes of business transacted are mainly governed by the economics of supply and demand.
+In a ‘market economy’, the prices of materials, goods and services and the volumes of business transacted are mainly governed by the economics of supply and demand – as described in chapter 3 of Samuelson and Nordhaus’s book, Economics (pp. 38-51).
 Suppliers will only provide materials, goods and services if they can charge high enough prices for them to make a profit – but people will only buy if the price is low enough to make the purchase worthwhile.
 Equilibrium is reached at the price where the availability of supply matches the strength of demand.

 These market forces – the power relations between businesses and their customers – are mostly beyond the control of governments.
 The buyer and supplier need only to negotiate with each other.

 Where there are multiple sources of supply, competition provides one of the purest forms of governance because suppliers cannot be excessively exploitative: any business which charges high prices in a free market risks being undercut by a competitor who is prepared to charge less.
 Suppliers of unsatisfactory goods and services will fail as buyers choose to purchase elsewhere.

 The result of lower prices is to leave money in the customer’s pocket, which can then be spent on other goods and services.
 Competitive supply and demand thereby fuel economic growth.

 This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/332a.htm